JorgeUbaldoR/lei-24-s1-1dm-makeItSimple/plantFloorManager(BDDAD)/Sprint 3/usbd27/Readme_usbd27.md

 ### 1. User Story Description

->  As a Production Manager, I want to get the list of parts used in a product.
+>  As a Production Manager, I want to reserve the necessary materials and components to fulfil a given order.
+The reserved materials and components should be registered in the database, but not automatically deducted from stock.
+The reservation should be created only if the whole order can be fulfilled.

 ### 2. Resolution